 - What training are the staff supporting children and young people with SEND have had or are having?

-Staff have received training on delivering a wide range of interventions.
+Staff have regularly receive training on delivering a wide range of interventions.
 They have had specific training which will continue, on inclusive strategies and early identification of needs, attachment and trauma, Quality First Teaching and restorative justice.
 We have been trained on relationships and how early positive relationships can impact on a child’s social progress.

-Specifically, we can offer staff who are trained to deliver reading and writing extra support programmes including those to support dyslexia and speech and language problems.
+Specifically, we can offer staff who are trained to deliver reading and writing extra support programmes, including those to support dyslexia and speech and language problems.
 Across the school we use booster programmes as extra support for maths.